 The Fund for Mitchell County seeks to improve the quality of life in Mitchell County by promoting charitable giving and supporting projects that benefit communities and residents.

-The Fund for Mitchell County provides grants up to $3,000 for charitable purposes.
-At its discretion, The Fund for Mitchell County Advisory Board may also consider grant requests for greater or lesser amounts.
+The Fund for Mitchell County provides grants up to $5,000 for charitable purposes.
 Requests that exhibit the greatest community benefit will be given the highest consideration.

 - If an organization other than the applicant will benefit from the grant, then the applicant should include a letter of endorsement from that organization.

-- Projects should be completed within one year of receipt of grant funds.
+- Grant funds should be expended within one year of the award.